 Occasionally Mac users will receive an error that the file is “damaged and can’t be opened.”
 This is Mac OS’s Gatekeeper feature that defaults to only allowing App Store Downloaded programs to open.

-- Open the Terminal app from the /Applications/Utilities/ folder then enter the following command: sudo spctl --master-disable
+- Open the Terminal app from the /Applications/Utilities/ folder.

 - Press Return, then authenticate with your admin password.

-- Relaunch System Preferences and goto Security & Privacy > General Tab
+- Open System Preferences and goto Security & Privacty > General Tab

 Jar Not found